ideasVector/span-fe/README.md

 4. I used and modified post-compiled CSS (<b>imageGrid.css</b>) rather than adding the complexity of a PostCSS dependency to my project.

+5. Image fetching for a topic is limited to 20 images (ordered by most recent) and this is hard-coded into the scrolling logic etc.

 ## Acknowledgements